SerpentBytes/siteit/CONTRIBUTING.md

  ```

 ### Reporting Bugs
-To report a bug file [create a new issue](https://github.com/SerpentBytes/siteit/issues/new).
+To report a bug file
+create a new issue](https://github.com/SerpentBytes/siteit/issues/new).
 Please go through [open issues](https://github.com/SerpentBytes/siteit/issues?q=is%3Aopen+is%3Aissue) to see if the bug still needs to be reported.
 ### Suggesting Enhancements
 To suggest an enhancement [create a new issue](https://github.com/SerpentBytes/siteit/issues/new).
 Make sure to include why the enhancement you suggest could improve the codebase.